-- 5.6.1.9 The standard deviation of the PT Provider's verification analyses shall be less than (<) one standard deviation as calculated for the participant laboratories. - 5.6.1.10 All unspiked analytes shall be analytically verified to ensure that they are not present at or above one-half the PTRL. - 5.6.1.11 Any PT sample that fails to meet the requirements of this Section for each analyte therein shall not be used in a PT study.

-5.6.2 Homogeneity Testing

-- 5.6.2.1 The PT Providers shall analytically verify that all analytes in all PT samples within a packaging event are sufficiently homogenous prior to their use in a PT study. - 5.6.2.2 Homogeneity testing shall be performed on a representative selection of samples randomly selected from each final packaged PT sample batch prior to shipment to participant laboratories. - 5.6.2.3 PT samples which fail to meet the requirements of this Section shall not be used in a PT study.

-5.6.3 Stability Testing
+- 5.6.1.9 The standard deviation of the PT Provider's verification analyses shall be less than (<) one standard deviation as calculated for the participant laboratories. - 5.6.1.10 All unspiked analytes shall be analytically verified to ensure that they are not present at or above one-half the PTRL. - 5.6.1.11 Any PT sample that fails to meet the requirements of this Section for each analyte therein shall not be used in a PT study. - 5.6.2 Homogeneity Testing - 5.6.2.1 The PT Provider shall analytically verify that all analytes in all PT samples within a packaging event are sufficiently homogenous prior to their use in a PT study. - 5.6.2.2 Homogeneity testing shall be performed on a representative selection of samples randomly selected from each final packaged PT sample batch prior to shipment to participant laboratories. - 5.6.2.3 Homogeneity testing shall be compliant to ISO 13528:2015 (E), Annex B, Section B1 through B3. - 5.6.2.34 PT samples which fail to meet the requirements of this Section shall not be used in a PT study. - 5.6.3 Stability Testing

-- 5.6.3.1 The PT Providers shall verify that all analytes in all PT samples remained stable during the course of the study. - 5.6.3.2 The PT Providers shall retain samples of the original PT study material until the close of the study for use in post-study analytical verification. - 5.6.3.3 PT sample stability assessments shall be based on analytical data comparing the mean of a series of random samples analytically tested before the start of a study to the mean of a series of random samples analytically tested after the study close date.

-- 5.6.3.3 Stability testing shall be conducted after the study close date.
-The stability of an analyte is verified if either: - a) the difference between the mean of the PT provider's Provider's verification analyses and the mean of the PT Provider's stability analyses is within one-fifth of the laboratory acceptance limits as calculated per Section 5.9.2; or - b) the mean of the provider's stability analyses meet the requirements for verification as defined in Section 5.6.1.7 or 5.6.1.8, depending on the study matrix-it can be demonstrated that the difference between the PT Provider's verification mean and the mean of the PT Provider's stability analyses does not affect laboratory evaluations. - 5.6.3.54 Post-study stability verification shall include ensuring that unspiked analytes are still below one-half the PTRL. - 5.6.3.65 PT samples or analytes which fail to meet the criteria of this Section shall be invalidated in the PT study and described in the study discussion report.

-5.6.4 Verification, Homogeneity and Stability Testing Reporting

-- 5.6.4.1 Upon request, the PT Provider shall release the study specific results of the Provider's assigned value, verification, homogeneity, and stability testing for any PT sample/analyte to laboratories and/or the laboratories' accreditation bodies after the release of the final study reports. - 5.6.4.2 After the issuance of final evaluation reports, the PT provider Provider shall release to the PTPA the results of the provider's PT Provider's assigned value verification, homogeneity, and stability testing for all PT samples/analytes included in each PT study. - 5.6.4.3 The PT Provider shall follow the format and schedule for submittal of these data as provided by the PTPA.
+- 5.6.3.1 The PT Provider shall verify that all analytes in all PT samples remained stable during the course of the study. - 5.6.3.2 The PT Provider shall retain samples of the original PT study material until the close of the study for use in post-study analytical verification. - 5.6.3.3 Stability testing shall be conducted after the study close date.
+The stability of an analyte is verified if either: - a) the difference between the mean of the PT Provider's verification analyses and the mean of the PT Provider's stability analyses is within one-fifth of the laboratory acceptance limits as calculated per Section 5.9.2; or - b) it can be demonstrated that the difference between the PT Provider's verification mean and the mean of the PT Provider's stability analyses does not affect laboratory evaluations. - 5.6.3.4 Post-study stability verification shall include ensuring that unspiked analytes are still below one-half the PTRL. - 5.6.3.5 PT samples or analytes which fail to meet the criteria of this Section shall be invalidated in the PT study and described in the study discussion report. - 5.6.4 Verification, Homogeneity and Stability Testing Reporting - 5.6.4.1 Upon request, the PT provider shall release the study specific results of the provider's assigned value, verification, homogeneity, and stability testing for any PT sample/analyte to laboratories and/or the laboratories' accreditation bodies after the release of the final study reports. - 5.6.4.2 After the issuance of final evaluation reports, the PT provider shall release to the PTPA the results of the provider's assigned value verification, homogeneity, and stability testing for all PT samples/analytes included in each PT study. - 5.6.4.3 The PT provider shall follow the format and schedule for submittal of these data as provided by the PTPA.